restlet/restlet-tutorial/modules/org.restlet.tutorial.webapi/README.md

 }
 ```

-> The property company is a reference to the location of the company
+The property company is a reference to the location of the company.

 To display the company information, add the following query parameter : ```?strategy=load```